-Your industry and the types of products and services you provide certainly shape the general nature, scope, and sources of your data.
-But more to the point, your data sets are absolutely unique in the details of their formats, where they are maintained and exactly how they flow between your systems.
-So, it follows that the details of your most common or most problematic data quality issues will likely be just as unique.
+But more to the point, your internal datasets are absolutely unique in the details of their formats, where they are maintained, and exactly how their contents flow between your systems.
+So, it follows that the details of your most common or most problematic data quality issues will likely be just as unique to your company.

-Especially in the early stages of your data quality improvement project, it is vital to balance your efforts between dealing with the resolution of your unique but clearly urgent data quality issues and your goal of building up sustainable and effective data quality management practices.
-Be careful not to lose perspective, to get into data quality management routines that are too narrowly focused on tactical efforts aimed at resolving this morning's newest problem.

-Instead, maintain a data governance mindset, dedicating some time to look into and evaluate the most common sources and patterns of poor data quality, even as you prioritize addressing your most glaringly obvious and unacceptable problems.
-Because as unique as your business and your data may be, they will also surely suffer from many of the same ailments as any other organization.
+Especially in the early stages of your data quality improvement project, it is vital to balance your efforts between resolving unique but clearly urgent data quality issues and your goal of building up sustainable and effective data quality management practices.
+How?
+By looking into and evaluating the most common sources and patterns of poor data quality, even as you prioritize addressing your most glaringly obvious and unacceptable problems.
+Because as unique as your data may be, it will also surely suffer from many of the same ailments as any other industry.